ArjunNarayanan/QuadMeshGame.jl/README.md

 ```
 PQ.plot_mesh(QM.active_vertex_coordinates(mesh), QM.active_quad_connectivity(mesh),
-node_numbers=true, elem_numbers=true, internal_order=true)
+number_vertices=true, number_elements=true, internal_order=true)
 ```

 <img src="examples/figures/2x2mesh.png" alt="drawing" width="600"/>

-The red numbers in the above figure refers to the local numbering of vertices in each quad.
+The red numbers in the above figure refer to the local numbering of vertices in each quad.
 We use this to locally index the edges in each quad.
 For example `quad 2, edge 2` refers to the edge from vertex 5 to vertex 6 in the above figure.

 The `QuadMesh` object contains some useful information.
 You can look at the connectivity between quads.
 This tells you the index of your neighboring quad across a particular local edge.